 What is Account-Based Marketing (ABM)?

-In contrast to a traditional batch-and-blast approach to demand generation, ABM requires developing a highly targeted, personalized outreach strategy to a group of top accounts.
+Account-Based Marketing is a highly targeted, personalized outreach strategy to a group of top accounts.
 ABM is a coordinated effort on the part of your sales and marketing teams to move target accounts through the funnel faster.
+This is in contrast to a traditional batch-and-blast approach to demand generation.

 - Higher Returns